Zone Rock

 While no two Zone rock bands sounded exactly alike, owing to a general trend of avoiding trends, the genre can be defined by a few broad characteristics:

-• Z-names: Zone rock bands often used names which included the letter Z under influence from the general Zone movement.
+- Z-names: Zone rock bands often used names which included the letter Z under influence from the general Zone movement.
 Some notable examples are NoMoreEagleZ, Vlasov'Z Dog, Orkiestra Z and Ill Generedur Tezla (Tezla Generator).
-Also, mascot-like band names were avoided, with band names such as The Grasshoppers or The Buccaneers replaced with words expressing political positions (like NoMoreEagleZ), technological devices and machines (like Pink Frojt, Tezla Generator or Lead Aeroplane) or even more esoteric devices like Jethro's Tuil (scots for Jethro's Tool), referring to band's frontman Jethro Andersoun's absinthe spoon).
+Also, mascot-like band names were avoided, with band names such as The Grasshoppers or The Buccaneers replaced with words expressing political positions (like NoMoreEagleZ), technological devices and machines (like Pink Frojt, Tezla Generator, Lead Aeroplane or Ostwind, a German armored vehicle of the Second Great War) or even more esoteric devices like Jethro's Tuil (scots for Jethro's Tool), referring to band's frontman Jethro Andersoun's absinthe spoon).
+As a form of solidarity to peoples opressed by the snorist regimes Russian names and references to Russian culture and History were often used for artists and bands.
+Zoroastrianism was popular among some trends, the so-called Zoneestrians, leadind to the aoption of Zoroastrian names among them.

 Sub-genres